 • Stops sites from using the Page Visibility API to know when a tab is visible on your screen.

-• Show video controls.
+• Show native video controls.
 Use AirPlay or Picture-in-Picture from Safari on sites that don't normally support it!

 • Stops "Are you sure you want to leave this page?" alerts.
 Close your tabs without getting stopped by the site!